luizwassouf/wp_setup/README.md

 ```
 - make sure python is installed on the target machine, ansible doesnt work without that
-- this recipe was made to run in a Ubuntu 16.04 distro
 - make sure you edit the ansible.cfg file with your credentials
 - make sure you edit the hosts file with your target servers and your ssh user to be connecting
 - make sure your ssh user can do sudo